DaviDevMod/focus-trap/packages/focus-trap/README.md

   You can provide your designated element (or ID) or the boolean `false` to switch off the default behaviour.

 - **lock**
-  The behavior for clicks outside of the trap.
+  The behaviour for clicks outside of the trap.
   By default clicks on elements outside of the trap are prevented.
   You can provide the boolean `false` to switch off the default behaviour.

   > **Note**
-  > Only `mousedown`, `touchstart`, `click` and the browser default behavior are prevented.
+  > Only `mousedown`, `touchstart`, `click` and the browser default behaviour are prevented.
   > So, if you need to, you can make an element outside of the trap clickable even when `lock` is true, for example, by listening for `mouseup` events.

 - **escape**